Logic model: Progressive Outcomes Scale Logic Models (POSLM)

-The Progressive Outcomes Scale Logic Model (POSLM) approach was developed by Quisha Brown in response to the racial wealth gap [exacerbated by the COVID-19 pandemic] to aid organizations in the immediate need to add a racial equity focus when developing program logic models.
-More testing and research is needed in order to verify the validity of this model.
+The Progressive Outcomes Scale Logic Model (POSLM) approach was developed by Quisha Brown in response to the racial wealth gap [exacerbated by the COVID-19 pandemic] to help organizations address the immediate need to incorporate a racial equity focus when developing program logic models.
+More testing and research is needed to verify the validity of this model.

-The POSLM approach makes use of the logic model with a strong focus on tracking progressive improvement towards racial disparity outcomes.
-To measure the progress towards outcomes, this type of logic model states short, intermediate and long-term outcomes as "stage 1", "stage 2" and "stage 3".
-Each stage is uniquely defined and used to depict the percentage of KPIs achieved at each stage or the percentage of people who reach each stage as they progress on pre-identified Key Performance Indicators (KPI).
-These KPIs are specific to the racial disparity issues which the population served identifies with (i.e. low reading, financial literacy, unemployment, etc.).
-In an effort to prevent the logic model itself from being cluttered with an overwhelming number of KPIs, the KPIs are arranged by category and only the category is displayed on the logic model.
-The extensive list of KPIs are an appendix to the logic model.
+The POSLM approach makes use of the logic model with a strong focus on tracking progressive improvement toward racial disparity outcomes.
+To measure progress toward outcomes, this type of logic model defines short-, intermediate-, and long-term outcomes as "stage 1", "stage 2", and "stage 3".
+Each stage is uniquely defined and used to depict the percentage of KPIs achieved at each stage or the percentage of people who reach each stage as they progress on pre-identified key performance indicators (KPIs).
+These KPIs are specific to the racial disparity issues with which the population served identifies, (i.e., low reading levels, financial literacy, unemployment, etc.).
+To prevent the logic model itself from being cluttered with an overwhelming number of KPIs, the KPIs are arranged by category, and only the category is displayed on the logic model.
+The extensive list of KPIs is an appendix to the logic model.
 Organizations identify the KPIs and corresponding outcomes by first conducting a needs assessment and/or community focus groups.
-This helps to ensure that the logic model remains focused on improving the real-time needs of people to remove racial barriers.
-The POSLM can help to make more clear the intended outcomes and the casual pathways leading to them; both of which help to connect and compose a logical companion "if, then" theory of change statement.
-Again, more research is needed and currently being conducted as more nonprofits, philanthropic and governments use this model.
+This helps to ensure that the logic model remains focused on addressing the real-time needs of people and removing racial barriers.
+The POSLM can help clarify the intended outcomes and the causal pathways leading to them; both of which help connect and compose a logical companion "if-then" theory of change statement.
+Again, more research is needed and is currently being conducted as more nonprofits, philanthropic organizations, and governments adopt this model.